CartoDB/documentation/app/content/analytics-toolbox-postgres/sql-reference/quadbin.md

 **Description**

-Returns the boundary for a given quadbin.
-We extract the boundary in the same way as when we calculate its [QUADBIN_BBOX](#quadbin_bbox), then transform it into a geometry.
+Returns the boundary for a given Quadbin as a polygon GEOMETRY with the same coordinates as given by the [QUADBIN_BBOX](#quadbin_bbox) function.

-* `quadbin`: `BIGINT` quadbin to get the boundary geography from.
+* `quadbin`: `BIGINT` Quadbin to get the boundary geometry from.

 **Return type**